-The West Louisville Outdoor Recreation Initiative (WLORI) is Louisville Metro Parks and Recreation’s drive to increase equitable access to nature for Louisville children and families.
+The West Louisville Outdoor Recreation Initiative (WLORI) is Louisville Parks and Recreation’s drive to increase equitable access to nature for Louisville children and families.
 It is focused on expanding programming and related park amenity development to better serve west Louisville residents.

 As a result of two years of community surveys, community outreach programming, and public meetings, the WLORI master was finalized in the fall of 2016.